felixarntz/wp-api-json-feed/readme.txt

 License URI:       https://www.gnu.org/licenses/gpl-3.0.html
 Tags:              json feed, feed, rest api

-Implements a JSON feed following the official JSON feed specification by means of a REST API endpoint.
+Implements JSON feeds following the official JSON feed specification by using the WordPress REST API.

 == Description ==

+Implements JSON feeds following the official JSON feed specification by using the WordPress REST API.
+By default, only a JSON feed for regular posts is added.
+This can be easily customized to also provide JSON feeds for e.g. certain custom post types.

 * Adds JSON feeds following the official [version 1.1 spec](https://jsonfeed.org/version/1.1).
-* Places a link tag to the posts feed inside the HTML head tag.
-* Adds a new namespace `feed/v1` to the REST API.
+* Adds a JSON feed for posts to the REST API by default (e.g. at `/wp-json/feed/v1/posts`).
-* Allows adding individual endpoints per post type, simply by specifying an additional argument when registering the post type.
-By default a feed is only added for regular posts (posts of the `post` post type).
+* Allows adding JSON feeds for other post types by using a `show_json_feed` argument when registering the post type.
-* Uses a proper REST API controller including schema for the endpoints.
+* Places a link tag to the current feed inside the HTML head tag.
+* Maintains backward compatibility with the previous JSON feed [version 1 spec](https://www.jsonfeed.org/version/1/).
-* Contains several filters to modify the feed responses as necessary.
+* Contains extensive filters to modify the feed responses as necessary.

 == Installation ==